DelshadMohammed/password-gen/README.md

 # Password Gen Random

-Password Gen Random is software which generates a users personlized passwords.Giving users ultimate control in characters and length.
+Password Gen Random is software which generates a users personlized passwords.
+Giving users ultimate control in character types and length of passwords.

 ## Languages Used: